anananan116/TinyVLM/README.md

 #### How we did it:

-1. we load the result json file and format our result
+1. We load the result json file and format our result
 2. Use the provided setting from the original code and run process_result
 3. We got our Confusion Matrix and tables